Kravantokh/bu_tm/README.md

 Consider reading the docs in docs/html/index.html!

-Make sure to clone it with *git clone --recursive* or else you may run into problems due to missing submodules.
+Make sure to clone it with *git clone --recursive* or else you may run into problems due to missing submodules!